Last updated: 3/5/2025

 Intellectual Disability and Developmental Delay

-Intellectual disability (ID) can vary across patients, with a spectrum of mild to severe ID.
-Patients also experience developmental delays (DD), which may be present in motor function, speech, language, cognitive abilities and social skills.
-Severity of DD varies among patients, though nonverbal and spatial reasoning skills appear to be more significantly affected in these individuals than verbal reasoning.
+Intellectual disability can vary with a spectrum of mild to severe.
+Affected people also have developmental delays (DD) which may be present in motor function, speech, language, cognitive abilities and social skills.
+Severity of DD varies, though nonverbal and spatial reasoning skills appear to be more significantly affected than verbal reasoning.

 Psychiatric and Behavioral Disorders

 Psychiatric and behavioral disorders are common in individuals with TBRS and may take different forms.
-The most common behavioral diagnosis in TBRS patients is autism spectrum disorder.
-Other psychiatric and behavioral problems that have been identified in TBRS patients include anxiety, aggression, psychotic disorders, bipolar disorder, obsessive behaviors and compulsive eating.
+The most common behavioral diagnosis is autism spectrum disorder.
+Other psychiatric and behavioral problems that have been identified include anxiety, aggression, psychotic disorders, bipolar disorder, obsessive behaviors and compulsive eating.

-TBRS is caused by pathogenic variants in the DNMT3A (DNA methyltransferase 3 alpha) gene, which produces the DNMT3A enzyme.
-The function of DNMT3A is not completely understood, but it is believed that this enzyme is responsible for methylating DNA.
-Methylation is a process involving the addition of methyl groups to DNA: methylation results in transcriptional repression.
-Patients with TBRS have pathogenic variants in the DNMT3A gene that prevent the DNMT3A enzyme from functioning properly, causing a suspected decreased methylation (hypomethylation).
+TBRS is caused by changes (pathogenic variants) in the DNMT3A (DNA methyltransferase 3 alpha) gene which produces the DNMT3A enzyme.
+The function of this enzyme is not completely understood, but it is believed that it is responsible for methylating DNA.
+Methylation is a process involving the addition of methyl groups to DNA.
+People with TBRS have variants in the DNMT3A gene that prevent the DNMT3A enzyme from functioning properly, causing a suspected decreased methylation (hypomethylation).

 Clinical features that may lead to suspicion of TBRS include: